neuefische/wd-flipped-classroom-curriculum/sessions/js-forms/README.md

 - Explain the `name` attribute:

-  - the key to identify the submitted information.
+  - It is the key to identify the submitted information.
-  - needs to be unique for each form field
+  - It needs to be unique for each form field.

 - Explain the `.elements` property of `event.target`:

-- represents a collection of all form controls
+- It represents a collection of all form controls.
-- form controls are accessible via dot notation and the `name` key:
+- Form controls are accessible via dot notation and the `name` key:
-  - `elements.firstName` returns the form field where attribute `name="firstName"`
+  - `elements.firstName` returns the form field with the attribute `name="firstName"`.
-  - `elements.firstName.value` returns only the value of the form field with attribute `name="firstName"`
+  - `elements.firstName.value` returns only the value of the form field with the attribute `name="firstName"`.
-- the `name` attribute is crucial at this point
+- The `name` attribute is crucial at this point.
-- for readability, it's useful to save `event.target.elements` in a variable
+- For readability, it's useful to save `event.target.elements` in a variable.

 ```js
 form.addEventListener("submit", (event) => {